ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 ![](https://i.imgur.com/uMnphdH.png){: .mx-auto.d-block :}

-Trying for open mail relay, you would notice that the mail server rejects sender address that is not using the **"@rtv.local"** domain.
+Trying for open mail relay, you would notice that the mail server rejects sender address that is not using the **"@rtv.local"** domain (domain is used by email addresses in the website).

 ![](https://i.imgur.com/i3iHHrm.png){: .mx-auto.d-block :}